stackbit-projects/thoughtful-plankton-c76d3/src/pages/about.md

 ---
 title: About Us
-subtitle: This is a short page about me work.
+subtitle: This is a short page about my work.
 image: images/about.jpg
 image_alt: A man taking a picture
 seo: